Privatehive/gcp-hosted-github-runner/README.md

 8. The Cloud task invokes the Cloud Run path `/delete_vm`.
 9. The Cloud Run deletes the VM instance.

+> [!NOTE]
+> The runner is run by the unprivileged user `agent` with the uid `10000`

 ## Troubleshooting

 #### Public access to Cloud Run disallowed

 The terraform error looks something like this:
 ```
-Error applying IAM policy for cloudrun service "v1/projects/github-spot-runner/locations/us-east1/services/cloudrun-service": Error setting IAM policy for cloudrun service "v1/projects/github-spot-runner/locations/us-east1/services/cloudrun-service": googleapi: Error 400: One or more users named in the policy do not belong to a permitted customer,  perhaps due to an organization policy
+Error applying IAM policy for cloudrun service "v1/projects/github-spot-runner/locations/us-east1/services/cloudrun-service": Error setting IAM policy for cloudrun service "v1/projects/github-spot-runner/locations/us-east1/services/cloudrun-service": googleapi: Error 400: One or more users named in the policy do not belong to a permitted customer, perhaps due to an Organization policy
 ```

 1. Solution: Use project tags: [How to create public Cloud Run services when Domain Restricted Sharing is enforced](https://cloud.google.com/blog/topics/developers-practitioners/how-create-public-cloud-run-services-when-domain-restricted-sharing-enforced?hl=en)

 2. Solution: Override the Organization Policy "Domain Restricted Sharing" in the project, by setting it to "Allow all".

+#### The VM Instance immediately stops after it was created without processing a workflow job

+The VM will shoutdown itself if the registration at the GitHub runner group fails.
+This can be caused by:
+* An invalid PAT or a PAT with insufficient permission.
+Check if the PAT has the Organization permission "Self-hosted runners" and is stored in the Secret Manager secret.
+* A typo in the GitHub Organization name.
+Check the Terraform variable `github_organization` for typos.
+* A not existing GitHub runner group within the Organization.
+Check the Terraform variable `github_runner_group` for typos.

 #### New VM Instance not starting (but a lot of instances are already running)